bnoguchi/redis-node/README.md

 Blog post coming.

 ### Features include:
+- Support for all Redis commands.
-- Full transactional support (including nested transactions) (i.e., MULTI/EXEC) (to my knowledge, not present in [redis-node-client](http://github.com/fictorial/redis-node-client.git).
+- Full transactional support (including nested transactions) (i.e., MULTI/EXEC/DISCARD) (to my knowledge, not present in [redis-node-client](http://github.com/fictorial/redis-node-client)).
+- Idiomatic command syntax.
 - Automatic re-establishment of connections to the Redis server.
 - Test coverage of nearly all the Redis commands.